-Diploma Program Contact Hours: 890 Semester Credits: 30.5
+Diploma Program Contact Hours: 890 Semester Credits: 30.5 Instructional Weeks - Full Time: 38 Average Time to Complete - Full Time: 10 Months

 This program is designed to provide the graduate with necessary skills for entry-level employment as a chairside Dental Assistant and front office Dental Assistant.
 This program is approved by the Dental Board of California.
 Upon completion, the graduate is eligible to sit for the written and practical California State Board Examination to become a Registered Dental Assistant.
 Registration and certification requirements for taking and passing these examinations are not controlled by Concorde, but by outside agencies, and are subject to change by the agency without notice.
 Therefore, Concorde cannot guarantee that graduates will be eligible to take these exams, at all or at any specific time, regardless of their eligibility status upon enrollment.